jacobherrington/conventional-comments-browser-extension/README.md

 This browser extension haven't been published to any of the official extension stores yet.
 Hence, you would have to download and install it manually.

-1. Download the package from Release page (`.zip` or `.tar.gz`)
+1. Download the package from the Release page (`.zip` or `.tar.gz`)
 2. Extract it
-3. Go to Extensions page in your browser and enable Developer Mode
+3. Go to the Extensions page in your browser and enable Developer Mode
-4. Use "Load Unpacked" option to load the extracted code
+4. Use the "Load Unpacked" option to load the extracted code

 ### Usage